matter-labs/era-contracts/docs/other/Standard pubdata format.md

 ### Implementation of `L1Messenger`

 The L1Messenger contract will maintain a rolling hash of all the L2ToL1 logs `chainedLogsHash` as well as the rolling hashes of messages `chainedMessagesHash`.
-Whenever a contract wants to send an L2→L1 log, the following operation will be [applied](https://github.com/code-423n4/2024-03-zksync/blob/7e85e0a997fee7a6d75cadd03d3233830512c2d2/code/system-contracts/contracts/L1Messenger.sol#L106):
+Whenever a contract wants to send an L2→L1 log, the following operation will be [applied](../../system-contracts/contracts/L1Messenger.sol#L106):

 `chainedLogsHash = keccak256(chainedLogsHash, hashedLog)`.
 L2→L1 logs have the same 88-byte format as in the current version of zkSync.

 Note, that the user is charged for necessary future the computation that will be needed to calculate the final merkle root.
 It is roughly 4x higher than the cost to calculate the hash of the leaf, since the eventual tree might have be 4x times the number nodes.
 In any case, this will likely be a relatively negligible part compared to the cost of the pubdata.

-At the end of the execution, the bootloader will [provide](https://github.com/code-423n4/2024-03-zksync/blob/7e85e0a997fee7a6d75cadd03d3233830512c2d2/code/system-contracts/bootloader/bootloader.yul#L2621) a list of all the L2ToL1 logs as well as the messages in this block to the L1Messenger (this will be provided by the operator in the memory of the bootloader).
+At the end of the execution, the bootloader will [provide](../../system-contracts/bootloader/bootloader.yul#L2621) (FIXME: check link) a list of all the L2ToL1 logs (this will be provided by the operator in the memory of the bootloader).
 The L1Messenger checks that the rolling hash from the provided logs is the same as in the `chainedLogsHash` and calculate the merkle tree of the provided messages.
-Right now, we always build the Merkle tree of size `2048`, but we charge the user as if the tree was built dynamically based on the number of leaves in there.
+Right now, we always build the Merkle tree of size `16384`, but we charge the user as if the tree was built dynamically based on the number of leaves in there.
 The implementation of the dynamic tree has been postponed until the later upgrades.

+> Note, that unlike most other parts of pubdata, the user L2->L1 must always be validated by the trusted `L1Messenger` system contract.
+If we moved this responsibility to L2DAValidator it would be possible that a malicious operator provided incorrect data and forged transactions out of names of certain users.

 ### Long L2→L1 messages & bytecodes

-Before, the fact that the correct preimages for L2→L1 messages as bytecodes were provided was checked on the L1 side.
-Now, it will be done on L2.

-If the user wants to send an L2→L1 message, its preimage is [appended](https://github.com/code-423n4/2024-03-zksync/blob/7e85e0a997fee7a6d75cadd03d3233830512c2d2/code/system-contracts/contracts/L1Messenger.sol#L122) to the message’s rolling hash too `chainedMessagesHash = keccak256(chainedMessagesHash, keccak256(message))`.
+If the user wants to send an L2→L1 message, its preimage is [appended](../../system-contracts/contracts/L1Messenger.sol#L122) to the message’s rolling hash too `chainedMessagesHash = keccak256(chainedMessagesHash, keccak256(message))`.

 A very similar approach for bytecodes is used, where their rolling hash is calculated and then the preimages are provided at the end of the batch to form the full pubdata for the batch.